vchaindz/vcn/README.md

 #### Verify by a list of signers

-If an asset you or your organization wants to trust needs to be verified multiple times as a prerequisite, then use the `vcn verify` command and the following syntax:
+If an asset you or your organization wants to trust needs to be verified against a list of signers as a prerequisite, then use the `vcn verify` command and the following syntax:

 - Add a `--key` flag in front of each key you want to add
 (eg. `--key 0x0...1 --key 0x0...2`)
-- Set the env var `VCN_VERIFY_KEYS` correctly by using a space to separate each key (eg. `VCN_VERIFY_KEYS=0x0...1 0x0...2`)
+- Or set the env var `VCN_VERIFY_KEYS` correctly by using a space to separate each key (eg. `VCN_VERIFY_KEYS=0x0...1 0x0...2`)

-Also, be aware that using the `--key` flag will take precedence over `VCN_VERIFY_KEYS`.
+> Be aware that using the `--key` flag will take precedence over `VCN_VERIFY_KEYS`.

+The asset verification will succeed only if the asset has been signed by at least one of the signers.

 #### Verify using the asset's hash